 Incident Analyst: Responds to cyber crimes that have occurred, and pieces together a narrative to understand how the crime was committed.
 They gather evidence to clarify the events that occur when a hacker has broken into a system.

-Threat Intel Analyst: Specialises in monitoring and analysing active as well as potential cybersecurity threats.
-They focus on analysing useful intelligence from a wide spectrum of sources to keep their finger on the pulse of cybersecurity.
+Threat Intel Analyst: Specializes in monitoring and analyzing active as well as potential cybersecurity threats.
+They focus on analyzing useful intelligence from a wide spectrum of sources to keep their finger on the pulse of cybersecurity.

 Security Hunt Analyst: Responsible for defensive cyber counter-infiltration operations against Advanced Persistent Threats (APT).
 They focus on searching for hackers who have already burrowed deep within their company’s network.

-Compliance Analyst: Ensures their organisation’s systems are compliant with government rules and industry regulation.
-They figure out which regulations affect their organisation, and develop plans to meet the necessary standards.
+Compliance Analyst: Ensures their organization’s systems are compliant with government rules and industry regulations.
+They figure out which regulations affect their organization, and develop plans to meet the necessary standards.
 They research, educate and project-manage to ensure that all members of a cybersecurity team are on the same page.

 Cybersecurity engineering careers

 Cybersecurity engineers are much more technically focused.
-The specialise in how computer networks work, how computers are sharing information with each other in the network, and how to put up firewalls and gateways to control what’s happening within their organisation’s network.
+They specialize in how computer networks work, how computers are sharing information with each other in the network, and how to put up firewalls and gateways to control what’s happening within their organization’s network.